TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/_index.md

 aliases: [/guides/getting-started, /guides/getting-started/running-the-stack, /guides/getting-started/quick-start]
 ---

-{{% tts %}} an enterprise-grade LoRaWAN Network Server that contains services and tools to securely install and manage millions of LoRaWAN devices in production.
+{{% tts %}} is an enterprise-grade LoRaWAN Network Server that provides services and tools to securely install and manage millions of LoRaWAN devices in production.

 This guide first introduces basic LoRaWAN concepts and then proceeds to briefly describe {{% tts %}}.